-It is possible, but we can treat the nausea, even during the procedure.
+It is possible, but we can treat the nausea before and after the procedure.

 What if I just can't drink that stuff?

-To make the process easier, you usually will be able to drink it in two parts – often the evening before and the morning of the test.
+To make the process easier, you will be asked to drink it in two parts – often the evening before and the morning of the test.
 We provide contact information in case you have questions or are having difficulty consuming the drink.
 Someone is always available, even after hours.

 Is it true I'll have to stay in the bathroom all the time?

 Honestly, it isn't as awful as people may think.
-A colonoscopy will give you peace or mind and may even save your life.
-It has for a countless number of people who were smart enough to listen and take the test.
+A colonoscopy can give you peace of mind and may even save your life.
+It has for a countless number of people who followed the screening guidelines and completed the test.

 It's just one day.
 Just one day that can save your life.